DebarghaG/AshokaComputationalPhysics/README.md

 GalaxiesExp.py - ( Vpython code ) - Uses NumPy n-dimensional arrays for fast calculations.
 Relies on basic gravitational equations and gaussian distributions.
 Original credits for code go to @jzhu98.
 I've merely played around with the vectors, and tried to optimize the code.

 hw(jan:2018).ipynb - ipython code for graphs of various functions (week one homework). ses NumPy n-dimensional arrays for fast calculations.

+Chargingcapacitor.html - plots the graph of charge(Q(t)) vs time(t) as discussed in prof. Phookun's class